alijahnas/CKA-practice-exercises/scheduling.md

 Doc: https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/

+Questions:
-Create a DaemonSet and see that it runs on all nodes.
+- Create a DaemonSet and see that it runs on all nodes.

 <details><summary>Solution</summary>
 <p>